 9. Brush stars, stripes, and outer crust with water, and sprinkle with sparkling sugar, if desired.

 10. Place the pie on a baking sheet (to catch the drips), and bake for 30 minutes.
 Reduce the oven heat to 375°F and bake for an additional 45 to 60 minutes, until the filling is bubbling and the crust nicely browned.

 11. Remove the pie from the oven, and let it cool for at least an hour before serving.

 How about some healthy homemade ice cream to go with?

 How about a DIY Patriotic Wreath to cheerfully greet visitors at your door?
 There are so many material combinations like burlap, denim, ribbon, and artificial flower stems that can create the perfect patriotic look.
 Just grab an 18 or 24-inch wreath frame from Michael's or local craft store, some wire, and the materials of your choice.

 There's nothing like a Patriotic Tablescape to add a special touch to the holiday.
 There's so much fun to be had when mixing patterns and colors.
 From tablecloths and napkins to plates and cups, it's a joy to find unexpected combinations that create the look you want.
 Try a white or plaid tablecloth as the base and mix with vintage patterns, toiles, paisleys, or polka dots.
+There are so many fun options with napkins like these red, white & blue plaid ones or these blue Boho paisley ones from Amazon.
 Different shades of blues and reds can be layered to create depth.

 Partying quietly at home with the kids this year?
 Here are some fun Patriotic Printables to make at home and add a little celebratory feeling to a small gathering or party.